JohnLeGreat/data_analytics_case_study/README.md

 The following output is recorded:
 ![number_of_rides_by_member_type](https://github.com/JohnLeGreat/data_analytics_case_study/assets/159614115/1600f20e-426f-430a-9c97-b64982df8b1a)

+From the bar graph, we can see that Cyclistic bike usage for Annual members is higher and is fairly consistent on weekdays, and drops on Saturdays and Sundays, whereas Cyclistic bike usage for Casual riders is consistently lower on weekdays, and spikes on Saturdays and Sundays.

 Next, we will visualize the number of trips taken by annual members and casual riders, side-by-side, for each month of the year utilizing the following code chunk.
 ```TSQL
 ggplot(data = cleaned_df2023) +